-- Invest in high-capacity public transportation systems that connect Florida's urban centers. - Build on existing infrastructure assets to position Florida for enhanced public and private investments in the commercial space industry. - Encourage private-sector companies involved in research, development, manufacturing, and service activities for transportation equipment and technology to locate and expand in Florida. - Build transportation workforce skills to encourage innovation and support of adoption of new technologies that improve safety and mobility or increase the efficiency and reduce the cost of project delivery.
+- Invest in high-capacity public transportation systems that connect Florida's urban centers and connect with other transportation modes throughout the state. - Build on existing infrastructure assets to position Florida for enhanced public and private investments in the commercial space industry. - Encourage private-sector companies involved in research, development, manufacturing, and service activities for transportation equipment and technology to locate and expand in Florida. - Build workforce skills related to transportation technology and innovation.